 Let me explain:

-Now imag9ine 6 speakers, each with its own distinct sound output.
+Now imagine 6 speakers, each with its own distinct sound output.

 The 2 Front Speakers play the role of the traditional stereo speakers.
 One should be placed on each side of the TV.